pslib-cz/2022l4web-css-typographic-library-MarciPhan/README.md

 </div>

     Use class="message--warning" for warning alert.
-    Use class="message--succes" for positive alert.
+    Use class="message--confirmation" for positive alert.
+    Use class="message--danger" for normal alert.
-    Use class="message--basic" for normal alert.
+    Use class="message--deactive" for normal alert.
+    Use class="message--information" for information alert.

 Buttons